KLS 3561 Art and Design Industries

 After completing the course, the student should be able to:

-- Identify the critical elements of value creation in the art and design industries
+- Identify and analyze critical elements of value creation in the art and design industries.

 After completion of the course, the student will be able to:

-- Reflect on the different and sometimes competing attitudes to the aesthetic and economic elements that are peculiar to the art and design industries.
+- Reflect on the different and sometimes competing attitudes towards the aesthetic and economic elements that are peculiar to the art and design industries.